secureCodeBox/secureCodeBox/scanners/ncrack/README.md

 This enables us now to refer to our files via `/ncrack/<file>` in the scan.yaml.

-For a full example on how to configure ncrack with your custom files against a ssh service, see the "dummy-ssh" example.
+For a full example on how to configure Ncrack with your custom files against a ssh service, see the "dummy-ssh" example.

 #### Basic setup (no files can be mounted):